An Exhaustive Graphic Design Course Curriculum for Students

 Career Paths for Graphic Designers:

 Graphic design is a cracking subject to subject as it offers a diverse range of career opportunities for the graduates to pursue.
-Just because you studied graphic design doesn’t mean you can only be a graphic designer.
+Just because you studied graphic, the design doesn’t mean you can only be a graphic designer.
 In fact, it can lead you astoundingly to tons of other job opportunities.
 Design career is so extensive that you can make use of your craft and education to some of the lucrative positions.
 If you aspire to work for a company, you can work for an advertising agency, publishing agency, photo editing company, industrial design firm, and many other industries.
-However, if you have the potential to become your own boss, that is to become an entrepreneur, you can also go for utilizing your talent and skill.
+However, if you have the potential to become your own boss, that is to become an entrepreneur, you can also go for it utilizing your talent and skill.
 On top of that, you can work as a freelancer as well.

 - Graphic Designer: An entry-level graphic designer functions under a seasoned graphic designer and predominantly aids in designing projects like print ads, website banners, and original arts for products.
 With some experience under one’s belt, a graphic designer designs graphics and layouts for product illustrations, company logos, artworks, etc. Depending on the industry they work for, their range of responsibilities differ.
 They can also work as freelancers without following particular rules and regulations like how to work and when to work.
 That means, they can work following their own styles.
 However, there are some hurdles in working as a freelancer like seeking and landing clients, pitching works, managing finances, and also following tight deadlines.